PrairieLearn/PrairieLearn/docs/authentication.md

 That's it, you should be up and running with Google OAuth 2!

 ## Azure
-> Take a look in `pages/authLoginAzure/authLoginAzure.js` and `pages/authCallbackAzure/authCallbackAzure.js` to get an idea of what variables you need to modify.
+Take a look in `pages/authLoginAzure/authLoginAzure.js` and `pages/authCallbackAzure/authCallbackAzure.js` to get an idea of what variables you need to modify.

 ## Shibboleth
-> Take a look in `pages/authCallbackShib/authCallbackShib.js` to get a sense of what headers you will need your reverse proxy to pass.
+Take a look in `pages/authCallbackShib/authCallbackShib.js` to get a sense of what headers you will need your reverse proxy to pass.

 ## LTI

-Look here to read up more on [LTI](./courseInstance.md#lti-overview).
+Check out the [course instance LTI docs](./courseInstance.md#lti-overview) to learn more about LTI.